datashield/cran/web/dsBaseClient/index.md

 * [ds.log](ds.log.html) Computes logarithms in the server-side
 * [ds.look](ds.look.html) Performs direct call to a server-side aggregate function
 * [ds.ls](ds.ls.html) lists all objects on a server-side environment
+* [ds.lspline](ds.lspline.html) Basis for a piecewise linear spline with meaningful coefficients
 * [ds.make](ds.make.html) Calculates a new object in the server-side
 * [ds.matrix](ds.matrix.html) Creates a matrix on the server-side
 * [ds.matrixDet](ds.matrixDet.html) Calculates de determinant of a matrix in the server-side